Bladder doesn't work. How does the bladder work?

 The brain is actively involved in urination

-In children, the process of formation normal process urination is quite long and takes 3-4 years (although, if parents try, you can teach a child to ask for a potty even at 1.5-2 years).
-From an unconditioned spinal reflex, it becomes an arbitrarily reflex.
-This involves the cerebral cortex, subcortical centers, spinal zones (sections of the spinal cord), and the peripheral nervous system.
+In children, the process of formation normal process urination is quite long and takes 3-4 years (although, if parents try, they can teach the child to ask to go to the potty even at 1.5-2 years).
+From an unconditioned spinal reflex it becomes a voluntary reflex.
+This involves the cerebral cortex, subcortical centers, spinal zones (parts of the spinal cord), and the peripheral nervous system.

 Structure